sugarlabs/turtleblocksjs/guide/README.md

-Rather than specifying a box to hold each possible result (2 through 12), we use a box as a counter (index) and create a box with the name of the current value in the counter and store in that box a 0.
+Rather than specifying a box to hold each possible result (2 through 12), we use a box as a counter (index) and create a box with the name of the current value in the counter and store in that box a value of 0.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/boxes5.svg'</img>